Ken Johnson (basketball, born 1962)

 Kenneth H. Johnson (born November 7, 1962) is an American former basketball player.
 He played for the Portland Trail Blazers of the National Basketball Association (NBA).

 Johnson played college basketball for the University of Southern California and Michigan State University.
 After the close of his college career, Johnson was drafted by the Chicago Bulls of the NBA in the second round of the 1985 NBA draft (28th pick overall).
 He was subsequently traded to the Portland Trail Blazers and appeared in 64 games in the 1985–86 season, averaging 4.1 points and 3.8 rebounds per game.
+In addition to his stint in the NBA, Johnson played three seasons in the Continental Basketball Association (CBA).
+He averaged 6.1 points and 8.7 rebounds in 53 games for the Charleston Gunners, Albany Patroons and Tri-City Chinook.